Manish Sisodia, Satyendar Jain: Trusted aides of Delhi CM Kejriwal | Law-Order

 Even after his arrest, Jain continued to be a minister without any portfolios in the cabinet.
 While he was in prison, videos of him getting head massages and body massages surfaced, which the AAP said were physiotherapy sessions.

-The two ministers tendered their resignations amid corruption allegations, with the AAP saying they had become victims of the BJP's ''politics of arrogance''.
+The two ministers tendered their resignations on Tuesday amid corruption allegations, with the AAP saying they had become victims of the BJP's ''politics of arrogance''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)